paulsonkoly/calc/Readme.md

     qsort([5, 2, 4, 3, 1, 8])
     > [1, 2, 3, 4, 5, 8]

+## Editor support

+There is syntax highlighting based on tree-sitter, and a small nvim plugin that enables neovim to download the treesitter parser and adds file type detection (ssuming .calc extension).
+Add [paulsonkoly/calc.nvim](https://github.com/paulsonkoly/calc.nvim) to your neovim package manager and require("calc") to add language support.

 ## Running calc

 The language is meant to be a calculator REPL, and as such takes care of input/output automatically, but given it can also read source from a file it also supports some basic input output primitives.
 The calc program can run in 3 modes: reading a single line expression from its command line argument, running code from a REPL or reading code from a file.